lakshmankumar12/nixPowerToolNotes/vbox-hacks.md

 virt-manager
 ```

-* Xml snippet to add a cdrom-device (or just add a iso)
+* xml snippet to add a cdrom-device (or just add a iso)

 ```
     <disk type='file' device='cdrom'>